redis/redis-doc/commands/cluster-set-config-epoch.md

 So, using `CLUSTER SET-CONFIG-EPOCH`, when a new cluster is created, we can assign a different progressive configuration epoch to each node before joining the cluster together.

-@return

-@simple-string-reply: `OK` if the command was executed successfully, otherwise an error is returned.